punityadav2512/angular-library/README.md

 # FyleOpenlibrary

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.
+It is completely mobile responsive.
+It includes search by title, search by author, listing of top 5 subjects and search book by subject.
+It also includes caching(Global Level) to avoid making repetitive calls to the API(open library API).

 ## Development server

-Run `ng serve` for a dev server.
+First run `npm install` and then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding